ngblaylock/nathanblaylock.com/content/cookbook.md

 ---
 title: Cookbook
 icons:
-  - logos:nuxt-icon
+  - Nuxt
-  - logos:firebase
+  - Firebase
-  - logos:sass
+  - Sass
-  - logos:sketch
+  - Sketch
-  - logos:github-icon
+  - GitHub
 ---

 For the longest time, I had been looking for a good app to keep track of my recipes.
 I had decided a long time ago that I didn't want to use a physical recipe book because if I was traveling and needed a recipe, I didn't know what it was.
 Or if I had made something I particularly liked and was telling a friend about it, I couldn't share that with them as a link.
 I had begun to be interested in developing a real web application and decided that this would work really well for a beginner project.